-This savory crock pot meal comes together in minutes and features tender, fall-off-the-bone beef short ribs in a flavorful cooking liquid of soy sauce, beef broth, garlic, fresh ginger, and sesame oil.
+This savory crockpot meal comes together in minutes and features tender, fall-off-the-bone Asian Short Ribs in a flavorful cooking liquid of soy sauce, beef broth, garlic, fresh ginger, and sesame oil!

-So now more than ever, I've been relying on my slow cooker to churn out dinner and keep me out of the drive-through lane come 5 p.m.
-However, since the weather has turned warmer, I've stowed away our favorite crock pot soup and stew recipes in favor of slow cooked sandwich toppings, taco fillings, and savory meals like this one: succulent, tender beef short ribs with an Asian flair!
+Life can get crazy.
+And now more than ever, I've been relying on my slow cooker to churn out dinner and keep me out of the drive-through lane come 5 p.m.
+However, since the weather has turned warmer, I've stowed away some of our favorite crock pot soup recipes in favor of slow cooked sandwich toppings, taco fillings, and savory meals like succulent, tender beef short ribs with an Asian flair...AKA, Asian Short Ribs!

 This is another one of those recipes that resulted in effusive praise from the 4-year-old.
 I only wish you all knew him to hear the intonation and enthusiasm in his cute little voice when he makes these types of statements.
 And if you knew him, you also would soon figure out that 'sure' is his favorite word and he finds a way to work it into every other sentence.